Skip to main content

 3. Extending your amortization period

-Let’s assume you have a $300,000 mortgage at a 4% interest rate and a 25-year amortization period.
-Using our mortgage renewal calculator, your monthly payment and total interest would look like:
+Let’s say you have a $300,000 mortgage at a 4% interest rate, and a 25-year amortization period that you have the option to extend to 30 years.
+Using our mortgage renewal calculator, here’s how the two options compare:

 Monthly payment